KDMG/covid19/README.md

 ### Objective

 Italy has been one of the countries most affected by the new coronavirus outbreak, both in terms of number of positive cases and economically.
 Starting from February 24th, 2020 the Department of Civil Protection in Italy has been publishing measurements of various indicators related to COVID19 spread at province, regional and country levels.
-The datasets are in CSV format and are updated on a daily basis.
+The open datasets are in CSV format and are updated on a daily basis.

-Making data semantics explicit helps to better understand them, improve their access through web-scale queries, their reuse and, ultimately, increase their value.
+The Open Data approach allows citizens to co-create and make data available to support the community, enhancing transparency and accountability.
+Furthermore, making data semantics explicit according to the [Linked Data approach](https://www.w3.org/standards/semanticweb/data.html) helps to better understand them, improve their access through web-scale queries, their reuse and, ultimately, increase their value.
-In this project, we translate the dataset produced by the Department of Civil Protection into Linked Data, with the purpose  to obtain a greater opennes, facilitating data discovery by linking the dataset to other data sources.
+In this project, we translate the Open Data produced by the Department of Civil Protection into Linked Data, with the purpose to obtain a greater opennes, facilitating data discovery by linking the dataset to other data sources.

 ![graph example](/resources/graph.png)